 3. Try a new food at home before sending it to daycare.

 Because you want to make sure they do okay with it first while you can pay close attention to them.

 4. Consider skipping super crunchy foods until 3 or 4.

 Toddlers like to do everything fast, which means that they don’t always chew foods thoroughly.
-They also like to do everything that they see us grownups or their older siblings doing, so try to offer them alternatives if you have tortilla chips or very crunchy crackers on the table—or just save those foods for after bedtime or during nap.
+They also like to do everything that they see us grownups or their older siblings doing, so try to offer them alternatives if you have tortilla chips, very crunchy crackers, or popcorn on the table—or just save those foods for after bedtime or during nap.
 (We like Snap Pea Crisps as an alternative to crunchy chips!)